CERTCC/SSVC/doc/md_src_files/058_coordination.md

  - *Decline*—Do not act on the report.
 May take different forms, including ignoring the report as well as an acknowledgement to the reporter that we will not act and suggest the reporter to go to vendor or publish if unresponsive.
  - *Track*—Receive information about the vulnerability and monitor for status changes but do not take any overt actions.
  - *Coordinate*—Take action on the report.
-"Action" may include any one or more of: technical analysis, reproduction, notifying vendors, lead coordination (notify, communicate, and publish), publish only (amplify public message), advise only, secondary coordinator (assist another lead coordinator).
+“Action” may include any one or more of: technical analysis, reproduction, notifying vendors, lead coordination (notify, communicate, and publish), publish only (amplify public message), advise only, secondary coordinator (assist another lead coordinator).
 See [@csirtservices_v2] for additional vulnerability management services a coordinator may provide.

 ## Coordinator Decision Points